Serving Vulnerable Communities in Athens

 NOTE: You will specify in your application for which dates you wish to apply.

-The first day of each program begins with an informal arrival, registration and check-in at our accommodation location (TBA) in the center of Athens.
+The program begins with an informal arrival, meet-and-greet and check-in at our hotel (TBA) in the center of Athens.
 No official activities will be scheduled in order to allow for all participants to rest and settle in following presumably long travels.
 Volunteers MUST be present on the listed start dates.
 The first day after arrival day will consist of brief orientations and meetings with our charity partners followed by a Greek America Foundation welcome dinner in the evening.
-Each program will conclude on the final evening with a farewell dinner and participants will be responsible for their own arrangements beginning the following day — e.g. Thursday, June 24 (program one) and Monday, July 19 (program two).
+Each program will conclude on the final evening with a farewell dinner.
+Participants will be responsible for their own travel arrangements after checking out from the hotel on departure day.

 Work with the Greek Council for Refugees will entail providing the organization’s young beneficiaries with education, enrichment and friendship through arts, cultural, recreational and skills-based activities.
-Volunteers may also be asked to support the GCR team with basic administrative and maintenance projects such as meal planning and preparation, cleaning and beautification of common spaces and routine child care needs.
+Volunteers may also be asked to support the GCR team with routine tasks such as meal preparation, cleaning and beautification of common spaces.

-In the evenings and at times during the day, volunteers will either have free time to explore or attend dinner-inclusive excursions arranged by the Greek America Foundation.
-Such excursions may include visiting museums and historical sites or attending local happenings and cultural events.
+In the evenings and at times during the day, volunteers will either have free time to explore the city or attend meal-inclusive excursions arranged by the Greek America Foundation.
+Such excursions may include visiting museums and historical sites or attending cultural events and other happenings.

 Desired qualities in a volunteer

 If you need financial aid, you may opt for a full scholarship covering all program costs including accommodation; local transportation; cultural meals and excursions and administrative fees.
 Airfare to Greece is not covered by scholarship funds.
-You can also opt to pay for the program if you do not need financial aid.
-The cost for participation is $3,799.00 (plus airfare to Greece).
-This cost includes accommodations, multiple meals and all cultural activities/excursions.
-It is not necessary for you to complete a separate application to receive a scholarship; instead, you will specify this detail in your application by selecting “Paid” or “Scholarship” when prompted.
+You can also opt to pay for the program if you do not require financial aid.
+The cost for participation is $3,900 (plus airfare to Greece).
+It is not necessary for you to complete a separate application or provide additional materials to receive a scholarship; instead, you will specify this detail in your application by selecting “Pay” or “Scholarship.”

-For an additional fee, participants have the option to accrue college credit that can be applied to their studies at their home institution via our partnership with the Hellenic American University, a U.S.-accredited institution of higher education in Athens.
+For an additional fee (price available by request), participants have the option to accrue college credits that can be applied to their studies at their home institution via our partnership with the Hellenic American University, a U.S.-accredited institution of higher education in Athens.
 Students are responsible for checking with their home institutions about transfer of credits.
 A counselor at Hellenic American University will be made available to assist, as will a curriculum and coursework.
 Please mention in your application if you are interested in receiving these credits and our Greece-based program director, Eleni Anagnostopoulos, will contact you to provide information on pricing.